• About

 Tags

-Ancient Bristlecone Pines, California, White Mountains
+Ancient Bristlecone Pines, California, Mount Whitney Fish Hatchery, White Mountains

 There I was, sitting in my trailer during a dust storm in Mina, Nevada surfing the internet.
 And I read that someone had visited the ancient Bristlecone Pines in the White Mountains weeks ago.
 What?
 Could this be correct?
 It was.